valchkou/cassandra-driver-mapping/README.md

 ### Various Mappings

 	IMPORTANT!!!
-	- Each persistant field mast have publlic Getter/Setter.
+	- Each persistant field MUST have publlic Getter/Setter.
 	- If entity or field is not annotated it will provide its name as default.
 	- Id field is required and must be annotated with @Id or @EmbeddedId.
 	- Index name must be unique within the keyspace.